Hahnnz/Human_Pose_MET_Score_Estimation/README.md

 ## Acknowledgments

-This research was supported by a grant (code 18CTAP-C129762-02) from Infrastructure and Transportation Technology Promotion Research Program funded by Ministry of Land, Infrastructure and Transport of Korean government.
+This research was supported by a grant from Infrastructure and Transportation Technology Promotion Research Program funded by Ministry of Land, Infrastructure and Transport of Korean government.

 ## References
 - [DeepPose implementation on TensorFlow](https://github.com/asanakoy/deeppose_tf)